commercetools/sphere-coffeelint/README.md

 sphere-coffeelint
 =================

 Hosted coffeelint configuration file used in all SPHERE.IO coffeescript projects.
-To use the hosted *coffeelint.json* in another node project, make to follow given steps.
+To use the hosted *coffeelint.json* in another node project, make sure to follow given steps.

 ## Setup